 Instructions for Authors

 At least one author of each paper must register for the conference (at the full member or non-member rate) for that paper to be accepted for publication.
-Should an author have an additional paper, a publication charge is payable covering the cost of reviewing the paper, publishing it on the CDROM, in the printed proceedings, and on IEEE Xplore®, and also the AV and other associated costs of presenting the paper at the conference.
+Should an author have an additional paper, a publication charge is payable covering the cost of reviewing the paper, publishing it in the proceedings, and submitting to IEEE Xplore®, and also the AV and other associated costs of presenting the paper at the conference.

 Submission itself is a three stage process:

-- You will receive a receipt in the form of an RTF file, with a Registration Number (which will be in the form L21-***-***).
+- You will receive a receipt in the form of an RTF file, with a Registration Reference Number (which will be in the form of an 11 character alphanumeric sequence).
 You must wait for this receipt to arrive BEFORE attempting to upload your paper.
-A copy automatically goes to IEEE Conference Publishing to confirm that you have paid.
-This receipt will normally come within a few hours for credit card payments, but might take up to a couple of days due to manual checking.
+A copy automatically goes to IEEE Conference eXpress to confirm payment.
+This receipt will normally come within a few hours for credit card payments, but may take 2-3 days (up to 2 weeks for wire transfer payments).

 If you have a second paper, add this to your registration form.
 We will automatically allocate a second paper submission to you.
 Note that reduced rate registrations for students and life members do not qualify for paper submissions - each paper must either have a full registration or additional paper charge associated with it.